Use Univita as lightning rod for action

 This is exactly what we needed to happen; however, unfortunately, it’s at the cost of the providers who will never get paid for the services and equipment rendered and the patients who are being held hostage by their state Medicaids for allowing this to happen.

-Let’s not let this opportunity pass us by; let’s use this as our springboard to get their attention to the real issue that they have created.
+Let’s not let this opportunity pass us by; let’s use this as our springboard to get their attention on the real issue that they have created.

 I can’t even begin to image what is going to happen to the rural areas when they get hit with reimbursement cuts and to the patients who won’t have providers to care for them.